The Santa Clause 3: The Escape Clause: Plot

 Scott goes to find Lucy and Neil, who are vacationing at the North Pole, which Frost has turned into a theme park.
 Christmas is now "Frostmas", the elves are miserable, the reindeer are confined to a petting zoo, and parents can pay for their kids to be placed on the nice list.
-Scott finds Lucy and questions Neil about Laura; he states that Scott’s workaholic absence in Charlie’s life put all the pressure on Neil, and Charlie didn't want him to be his father, causing the divorce between him and Laura.
+Scott finds Lucy and questions Neil about Laura; he states that Scott’s workaholic absence in Charlie’s life put all the pressure on Neil.
+As Charlie did not want him to be his father, it caused the divorce between him and Laura.

-Scott confronts Frost and causes a distraction and convinces Lucy to steal Frost's snow globe for him.
-Lucy throws the snow globe to Scott, but Frost catches it.
-Scott plays a recording of Frost saying "I wish I'd never been Santa at all" from a novelty North Pole pen Frost gave him earlier, invoking the Escape Clause, sending both Scott and Frost back to 1994.
-Scott restrains Jack long enough to let his 1994 counterpart get the coat, making him Santa Claus again, sending both back to the present in the original timeline.
+Scott confronts Frost, causing a distraction so that Lucy can steal Frost's snow globe for him.
+She throws the snow globe to him, but Frost catches it.
+Scott plays a recording of Frost saying "I wish I'd never been Santa at all" from a novelty North Pole pen given to him earlier, invoking the Escape Clause, sending both of them back to 1994.
+Scott restrains Jack long enough to let his 1994 counterpart get the coat, making him Santa Claus again and sending both back to the present in the original timeline.

-Scott reconciles with his family and Jack is arrested by elf police.
-He reveals he cannot unfreeze his victims unless he unfreezes himself, something he says he'll never do.
-Scott convinces Lucy via a snow globe he had given her earlier of her warmly hugging a snowman, to give Frost a "magic hug" to unfreeze and reform him.
+Scott reconciles with his family, Frost's sabotage is fixed by Charlie and the Council of Legendary figures and Jack is arrested by elf police.
+He reveals he cannot unfreeze his victims unless he unfreezes himself, something he says he will never do.
+So Scott convinces Lucy via a snow globe he had given her earlier of her warmly hugging a snowman, to give Frost a "magic hug" to unfreeze and reform him.
 It works, Laura and Neil unfreeze and Frost becomes a new person.
 The "Canada" ruse is dropped and Scott appears as Santa to Carol's parents.
 With two hours remaining before Santa must leave for his Christmas deliveries, Carol goes into labor.

-Months later, while Carol is telling the tale to her students, Scott walks in to reveal their son, Buddy Claus.
+Months later, while Carol is telling the tale to her students, Scott walks in to show their son, Buddy Claus.